The attorneys of Sutnick & Sutnick Attorneys At Law working

 In many cases, we can reduce or eliminate the motor vehicle points associated with New Jersey traffic offenses and lower the fines to be paid.

-Will traffic ticket points affect my NJ auto insurance rates?
+Will traffic ticket points affect my New Jersey auto insurance rates?

 Yes.
 Automobile insurance companies take many different factors into account when setting insurance premiums.
 Most importantly, insurance companies are evaluating the safe driving history of a motorist.
 This includes prior accidents and the number of moving violations.
 Without a doubt, minimizing the amount of motor vehicle points imposed on a driver will help to keep insurance rates lower.